 1301 Chemistry Laboratory I Lec.
 0 Lab.
 3 Cr.
 1 Prerequisite: a grade of "C" or higher or enrollment in CHEM 1201.
 A laboratory course in fundamental chemical operations and elementary quantitative techniques.
+Offered FA, SP.

-CHEM → General
+CHEM ◆ General

 1302 Chemistry Laboratory II Lec.
 0 Lab.
 3 Cr.
 1

 Prerequisite: a grade of "C" or higher in CHEM

 1201 and 1301; and a grade of "C" or higher or

 enrollment in CHEM 1202.
 A continuation of

 CHEM 1301, focusing on fundamental chemical

 topics covered in CHEM 1202 and elementary

 quantitative techniques.
+Offered FA, SP.

 CHEM Quantitative Analysis Lec.
 3 Lab.
 0 Cr.
-3

-2001 Prerequisite: a grade of "C" or higher in CHEM

-1202 and 1302.
-Fundamentals of quantitative

-chemical analysis; theories and techniques of

-gravimetric, volumetric, spectroscopic, and
+3 2001 Prerequisite: a grade of "C" or higher in CHEM 1202 and 1302.
+Fundamentals of quantitative chemical analysis; theories and techniques of gravimetric, volumetric, spectroscopic, and chromatographic methods.
+Offered as needed.

-chromatographic methods.